Definition of Pejorative

 “The colourism that is endemic in our cultures is reflected through our fear of dark skin and our attempts to lighten our skin as much as possible, through the use of creams like Fair and Lovely.
 Many South Asians both in the United States and in South Asia use terms like “kala” to derogatorily refer to African-Americans and peoples of African descent.
 We perpetuate false and racist beliefs about African-Americans being more likely to be criminals.”

-Taken from an article from a Pakistani newspaper, Jannat Majeed has shown that like American colorism where pejorative terms are used against a certain section of the society, the term “kala” is used in the South Asian context in a pejorative sense.
+The usage of derogatory terms against a specific section of society, akin to American colorism, is explored by Jannat Majeed in an article from a Pakistani newspaper, highlighting the pejorative connotation of the term “kala” in the South Asian context.
 Therefore, it is time that these pejorative terms should end.
 Here “kala” which means black in color is a pejorative term used for the people of color from the South Asian context.

 Example #2